-John Skipper joined ESPN and Disney (ESPN’s parent company) in 1997, starting out as senior vice president and general manager of ESPN The Magazine.
-After several years of establishing himself as one of the most recognizable figures in sports and media, he was promoted to president of ESPN in January of 2012.
-Recently, Skipper extended his contract with ESPN and was expected to have secured this position through to 2021.
+John Skipper joined ESPN and Disney (ESPN’s parent company) in 1997.
+He started out as senior vice president and general manager of ESPN The Magazine.
+After several years of establishing himself at ESPN, he became president of the company in January 2012.
+He also became one of the most recognizable figures in sports and media.
+Recently, Skipper extended his contract with ESPN and was supposedly staying in this position through to 2021.
 However, this didn’t turn out to be the case.
 A few weeks ago on December 18, 2017, Skipper submitted his resignation in a shocking public announcement that took thousands of people by surprise: he was leaving ESPN to seek addiction treatment.

 Skipper’s Statements Regarding his Resignation

 After almost six full years as the head of ESPN, Skipper stepped down as president with these parting words to his colleagues and the public:

 “I have struggled for many years with a substance addiction… [and] have decided that the most important thing I can do right now is to take care of my problem.
 I have disclosed that decision to the company, and we mutually agreed that it was appropriate that I resign… As I deal with this issue… I ask for appropriate privacy and a little understanding.
 To my colleagues at ESPN, it has been a privilege.
 I take great pride in your accomplishments and have complete confidence in your collective ability to continue ESPN’s success.”